Most Israelis object to withdrawing to pre-1967 borders: poll

 In a statement on Tuesday, two groups - the Popular and the Democratic Fronts for the Liberation of Palestine - called for the talks to be suspended, denouncing them as “a repetition of pointless and harmful negotiations” held since the early 1990s.

-Additional reporting by Nidal al-Mugrabi in Gaza and Lesley Wroughton in Washington; Writing by Allyn Fisher-Ilan; Editing by Crispian Balmer and Sonya Hepinstall
+Additional reporting by Nidal al-Mugrabi in Gaza; Writing by Allyn Fisher-Ilan; Editing by Crispian Balmer and Sonya Hepinstall